SSL-A-Team/firmware/README.md

 Begin by entering the Nix environment `nix develop`.
 If you use a shell other than bash, you can try `nix develop -c $SHELL` to stay in your preferred shell.

+WSL users should launch VS Code from the nix environment in the Ubuntu shell.

 A top level Makefile is provided for all targets.
 Targets in the form `<module>--<binary>--<action>`.

 The primary command `make control-board--control--run` will build all robot firmware, flash hardware, and run the image.